Squeegle/JardAIn/README.md

 ```

 **Note:** If you used the automated database setup script, your `.env` file will be created automatically with the correct database settings.

+**⚠️ Security Note:** Never commit your `.env` file to version control.
+It contains sensitive information like database passwords and API keys.
+See [SECURITY.md](SECURITY.md) for detailed security guidelines.

 6. **Set up database schema**
 ```bash